 Secondary research

-Secondary research is research which has already been accessed, and it available to the public domain.
-Examples of this kind of research can be found within online articles, books, or previous case studies.
+has already been accessed, and it available to the public domain.
+Examples of

-We were also asked to respond to a brief within our animation, with the brief being to produce a short ESting animation for E4.
-I achieved this by creating a blog post comparing the target audience of E4 in comparison to mine.
+animation for E4.
+I achieved this by creating a blog post comparing the target

 Qualitative research

-Qualitative research is research which orientates around words, as appose to numbers.
-Within the film industry, this can be to take a look at film reviews, online forums or leaving open spaces within surverys.
+can be to take a look at film reviews, online forums or leaving open spaces

 We were asked to produce an advert for a Unilever product.
 So, for some qualitative research of my own, I decided to head over to their website and learn more about them, their history and what they aim to achieve within their products.